 Nominating a place

-Application for Entry to the Tasmanian Heritage Register (299Kb)
+Application to Enter, Amend or Removal a Place or Places in the Tasmanian Heritage Register

 Please note, however, that to manage workloads the Heritage Council sets a work program for each financial year.
-The work program prioritises those nominations which are of greatest significance to the State and which will assist in ensuring the Register presents a good cross-section of places that represent all of Tasmania's historic themes.
+The work program prioritises those nominations which are of greatest significance to the State and those places which will assist in ensuring the Register includes a good cross-section of places that represent all of Tasmania's historic themes.

 Criteria for entry

 For a place to be entered in the Register, it must meet at least one of the following criteria set out in the

 Historic Cultural Heritage Act 1995:

 (a) the place is important to the course or pattern of Tasmania's history